tytydraco/yessleep/out/The_Crying_Rooms.md

 They don’t care about your answers all that much.

 After doing your quiz, you will be asked single or group.
 This is the type of therapy you will experience.
-It starts vanilla, just talking, and they have dirty little secrets to make sure that  every time you visit you will leave feeling a little better about whatever brought you here, in whatever way they can.
+It starts vanilla, just talking.
+They have dirty little secrets to make sure that every time you visit, you will leave feeling a little better about whatever brought you here, in whatever way they can.

 There is a narrow hallway with small rooms with shut doors either side.
 Hundreds.